gatsbyjs/gatsby/docs/docs/location-data-from-props.md

 ## Gatsby advantages

-The great thing is you can expect the location prop to be available to you on everypage thanks to its use of `@reach/router`
+The great thing is you can expect the `location` prop to be available to you on every page thanks to its use of `@reach/router`.

 ## Other resources